samdroberts87/snakejs/README.md

 1. Configure the following inside the container's CLI (whihc will have opened after the run command):

 - **AWS-cli:** Run ```aws configure``` and enter your AWS IAM details.
 Set your region to `us-west-2`.
-    Following this, add your access and secret keys as environmental variables using the following commands:
+    Following this, add your access and secret keys as environmental variables in the container using the following commands:
   ```
   export AWS_ACCESS_KEY_ID=REPLACETHISWITHYOURACCESSKEY
   export AWS_SECRET_ACCESS_KEY=REPLACETHISWITHYOURSECRETKEY